eead-csic-compbio/scripting_linux_shell/session2.md

 - Create output files with the results of running the command.
 - Modify files or its properties (e.g. permissions) as the results of running the command.
-- Print output to stdout (which in fact means modifying `/dev/stdout`.
+- Print output to stdout (which in fact means writing to `/dev/stdout`).
-- Print output to stderr (which actually means modifying `/dev/stderr`.
+- Print output to stderr (which actually means writing to `/dev/stderr`).

 Or any combination of the previous ones.